apreus/paris-project-exhibition/_exhibits/f.md

 title: 'People'
 permalink: /exhibits/people/
 ---
 The Paris Project is a collaboratively created digital edition of Hope Mirrlees's modernist long poem *Paris.*

 **Editors**

-[Melanie Micir](https://english.wustl.edu/people/melanie-micir), Associate Professor of English at Washington University in St. Louis.
+[Melanie Micir](https://english.wustl.edu/people/melanie-micir) is Associate Professor of English at Washington University in St. Louis.<br>

-[Anna Preus](https://english.washington.edu/people/anna-preus), Assistant Professor of English at the University of Washington in Seattle.
+[Anna Preus](https://english.washington.edu/people/anna-preus) is Assistant Professor of English at the University of Washington in Seattle.<br>

 **Contributors**